-It’s no secret that Business Email Compromise (BEC) scams are an increasing threat to organizational security.
+It’s no secret that Business Email Compromise (BEC) and Executive Phishing scams are an increasing threat to organizational security.
 Targeting company infrastructure by impersonating known associates, vendors, or even employees continues to be one of the most common ways of gaining access to data or finances–but hackers may be taking on a new approach.
 Many BEC scams are carried out by mass-targeting individuals at a company.
 However, as Forbes points out, that method is changing: whereas BEC scams of yore might target dozens or hundreds of employees at a time using a single scam, hackers are now going straight to the motherlode: The C-Suite.

 That theory holds up.
 According to the 2019 Data Breach Investigations Report done by Verizon, C-Level executives are now 12 times more likely to be targeted in BEC scams.
 Why?
 Targeting a CEO directly seems more difficult and riskier than aiming for a lower-level employee.
 And according to Forbes, these scammers are working long and careful cons in order to target the C-Suite.
 But if you think about it, this new approach makes complete sense.
 For one thing, a direct scam on the CEO, if successful, provides direct access to some of the most important and lucrative information in the company.
 Rather than going through a variety of lower-level employees–any of whom might shut the whole operation down–this scam cuts right to the source, and takes extreme care to go into the scam well-prepared.
 In that sense, the C-Suite are high reward targets.
 For another thing, as security awareness training continues to grow in popularity and exposure to common scams grows–particularly when it comes to phishing–it becomes more likely that lower-level employees will recognize a scam without being duped.
 On the flipside, executives and the C-Suite are less likely to be active participants in awareness training (not to mention other IT-owned security initiatives or protocols), possibly making them easier targets.
 Combine these two factors, and you have a pretty appealing attack plan.